-Job hunting is unpredictable, and at times, can seem like a neverending struggle with no end in sight.
+Job hunting is unpredictable, and at times, can seem like a never-ending struggle with no end in sight.
 You might start getting job search anxiety, maybe even feelings of depression.
-It really can be hard to stay positive, especially if things aren't going your way, but don't worry, we've got a whole host of top tips to help you stay positive during your job hunt.
+It really can be hard to stay positive, especially if things aren't going your way, but don't worry, we've got a whole host of top tips on how to stay motivated during your job search.

 Being unemployed and having the freedom to sleep in until 2 pm every day might seem like a luxury at first, but we can assure you that the novelty wears off.
 Your mental health will start to decline if your life has no structure or routine, and this is one of the main reasons that people struggle to stay positive during their job hunt.
 We'd recommend creating a plan for each day & sticking to it.